Principato di Lucedio

 Principato di Lucedio in the Contemporary Age

 In 1937, Count Paolo Cavalli d’Olivola from Torino bought the estate, increasing the property to over 400 hectares of rice fields, creating Italy’s largest rice estate.
 Today, his daughter, Countess Rosetta Clara Cavalli d’Olivola, oversees the restoration of the estate and the farming of the rice fields with zealousness and utmost care.
 Lucedio’s huge rice production was sold mostly in the commodities market until 1987 when Countess Rosetta Clara decided to make a “Grand Cru” estate rice: a single-paddy, harvest-dated rice.
-With the collaboration with Manicaretti and the support of great chefs and retailers in the United States, the brand “Principato di Lucedio” was born and the cloth bags with single-varietal rice started to appear on shelves and menus across the United States.
+With the collaboration with Manicaretti and the support of great chefs and retailers in the United States, the brand “Principato di Lucedio” was born and single-varietal rice started to appear on shelves and menus across the United States.

 Cultivating "Grand Cru" Rice